NicoDeGiacomo/TDP1-TPF/README.md

 Select a classic piece and a destination square, so that the move 'passes through' a piece in a quantum state.

 ### 2.3.
 Chat
-Click on the side of the board, write a message, and press enter.
+Click on the right side of the board, write a message, and press enter.

 ### 2.4.
 Exit
 Close the window, press ESC, or with the board selected (click anywhere on the board, to avoid writing in the chat) press `q`.